EGR314Team308/Team308.github.io/index.md

 Finally a system for tracking the conditions inside the greenhouse over time would be added to allow for understanding of how the growing conditions change over time and to show how well the system is working.
 This could be done largely through software, but additional memory for the microcontroller would be needed for this to be implemented.

 ### Bill of Materials

+The list of the materials purchased and used to create the electrical system of this project are detailed in the bill of materials.
+See Appendis D for the full breakdown of the parts, prices, product links, and associated datasheets.

 [Link to Appendix D: Bill of Materials](Bill of Materials.md) <br>